Trollhättan: Trollhättan Church

 Trollhättan Church (Trollhättans Kyrka) belongs to the Trollhättan congregation in the Diocese of Skara.
 Between 1860 and 1862, the New Trollhätte Canal Company (Nya Trollhätte Kanalbolag) built Trollhättan church.
 It was inauguration in 1862 and was handed over to the congregation as a gift.
 The church is erected in a neo-Gothic style after drawings by architect Adolf W. Edelsvärd (1824–1919).
 It consists of a longhouse with a north–south orientation.
 To the south is the tower with main entrance and to the north is a polygonal cairn.
 It is located on a cliff in the Göta River in the middle of the canal system.

 At the expense of the canal company, a sacristy was built in the north-west in 1896–1897 with a rise to the pulpit, and the same year came glass paintings designed by Folke Zettervall (1862–1955).
 The window paintings in the choir, which was installed in 1962, are done by artist Ralph Bergholtz (1908-1988).
 The church was restored in 1983–84 with Jerk Alton as architect.

 Transport

+Highways and Major Roads

+Coming from Gothenburg in the south, the European Route E45 passes through central Trollhättan on its way northward through the country.
+In an interchange in northern Trollhättan, the E45 joins with the national road 44 which comes from Götene in the east.
+The two roads then share routes as they pass over Göta Älv and through the Överby Shopping Center before they separate and the 44 continues westward toward Uddevalla.
+National road 42 starts in an interchange with the 44, roughly four kilometres east of Trollhättan, and continues southeast toward Borås.

+Bus

+Due to the proximity of the two cities, Trollhättan shares a city bus network with Vänersborg, making travel between the cities efficient.
+The largest bus station in Trollhättan is located right next to the train station.

+Train

+Trollhättan Central Station is part of the Norway/Vänern Line.
+Most trains between Gothenburg and Oslo stop at the station.